AVIATION | B2B WEB APP DESIGN

 Results

-I do not, at this time, have hard data on the outcomes of this project once it was launched in the wild.
+I do not have hard data on the outcomes of this project once it was launched in the wild, unfortunately.
 However, testing prior to launch showed users spent less time confused and stuck in a navigation maze.
 This greatly improved productivity and efficiency, so that we could reasonably infer a more positive experience for the user and lower customer support costs for the business.